calebmsword/javascript-notes/type-checking.md

 I am aware of four ways to type-check objects in JavaScript.
-Two of them actually work consistently, but these two don't work with all of JavaScript's native objects.
-The other two are unreliable, but they can be used with all of JavaScript's native objects.
+Only of them works consistently, but only with custom objects.
+The other three methods, while unreliable, can be used with JavaScript's native objects.
 So we should understand all of the approaches.

 # `instanceof`